email linkedin

 Advanced Motor Fuels Statistics

-The calculation for 1990-2017 has been adjusted for outdoor temperature/degree days relative to normal years (climate-adjusted) and electricity trade with other countries.
+Figure 1.
+Gross energy consumption by type of energy 1990–2030 (in PJ).
+The calculation for 1990–2017 has been adjusted for outdoor temperature/degree days relative to normal years (climate-adjusted) and electricity trade with other countries.

-Figure 2 shows the total share of renewables (RES) as well as renewables shares for transport (RES-T), electricity consumption (RES-E), heating and cooling (RES-H&C), and district heating (RES-DH), respectively, calculated on the basis of the method described in the EU Renewable Energy (RE) Directive (EU, 2009; Eurostat 2018).
+Figure 2 shows the total share of renewables (RES) as well as renewables shares for transport (RES-T), electricity consumption (RES-E), heating and cooling (RES-H&C), and district heating (RES-DH), respectively, calculated on the basis of the method described in the EU Renewable Energy (RE) Directive (EU 2009; Eurostat 2018).

-The renewables shares is calculated as defined in the RE Directive (Eurostat, 2018).
+Figure 2.
+Renewables shares 2017–2030 [%].
+The renewables shares are calculated as defined in the RE Directive (Eurostat 2018).

-Projections show that the RES is expected to be 41% in 2020, whereby Denmark will have met and exceeded its EU obligation for a 30% renewables share by 2020.
-The RES-T will reach 9% in 2020 – that is, a 1% shortfall compared to the 2020 RE Directive obligation of 10%.
-The overall RES will increase, reaching 54% by 2030.
-The trend depends on the deployment of offshore wind, onshore wind, and solar PV, and on the conversion of CHP plants to biomass, while energy-efficiency improvements in transport, industry, services, and households will contribute to a lesser extent.
-The rate of renewables deployment in electricity supply is expected to exceed the rate of increase in electricity consumption, and Denmark’s production of electricity from renewables is expected to exceed its electricity consumption from 2028.
+The projections (from Danish Energy Agency 2019, 2023 and Energistyrelsen) show that the RES is expected to be 41% in 2020, in which case Denmark will have met, and exceeded, its EU obligation for a 30% renewables share by 2020.
+The RES-T will reach 9% in 2020, revealing a shortfall of 1 percentage point compared with the RE Directive obligation of 10% in 2020.
+The overall RES will increase to 54% in 2030.
+The projection depends on the deployment of offshore wind, onshore wind, and solar photovoltaic (PV) and on the conversion of CHP plants to biomass; energy-efficiency improvements in transport, industry, services, and households will contribute to a lesser extent.

-The RES-E is expected to increase to 109% in 2030.
-This trend is particularly contingent on the offshore wind farms included in the 2018 Energy Agreement being commissioned by 2030.
-Updated expectations also exist regarding the deployment of commercial solar PV (ground mounted solar farms) and expectations regarding the replacement of older onshore wind turbines with fewer, more efficient turbines.
-The projection of onshore wind and solar PV deployment depends on the development in electricity prices; maintenance of the level for tender prices achieved in the 2018 technology neutral tendering round; voluntary renewable energy targets from large consumers; and the market for PPA/guarantees of origin.
-A high percentage of RES-E affects the calculation of the RES-T because the RE Directive uses a multiplication factor of 4 for the renewables share of electric road transport and a multiplication factor of 1.5 for the renewables share of electric rail transport.
+There are also updated expectations regarding deployment of commercial solar PV (ground-mounted solar farms) and replacement of older onshore wind turbines with fewer, more efficient turbines.
+The projection of onshore wind and solar PV deployment depends on developments in electricity prices: maintenance of the level for tender prices achieved in the 2018 technology-neutral tendering round, voluntary renewable energy targets from large consumers, and the market for power purchase agreements (PPAs)/guarantees of origin.
+A high percentage of RES-E affects calculation of the RES‑T because the RE Directive uses a multiplication factor of four for the renewables share of electric road transport and a multiplication factor of 1.5 for the renewables share of electric rail transport.
+Considering this background, RES-T increases to 19% in 2030, contingent on the number of electrified passenger cars and vans increasing to around 9% of the total number in 2030, and an increased use of electricity in rail transport.

-With this background, RES-T increases to 19% in 2030, contingent on the number of electrified passenger cars and vans increasing to around 9% of the total number in 2030, and an increased use of electricity in rail transport.
-Greater use of bio-natural gas in transport will contribute to only a very limited extent.
+Greater use of bio-natural gas in transport will contribute only to a very limited extent.
 The blending ratio of biofuels in petrol and diesel is expected to be maintained at the current level in the absence of new measures.
 Fuel consumption for domestic air traffic is included in the calculation of the renewables share.
-The aviation sector has announced ambitious plans for biofuel blending, but as these announcements are neither binding nor reflect a profitable development pathway for companies in the absence of new measures, the plans this sector.
+The aviation sector has announced ambitious plans for biofuel blending, but as these announcements are neither binding nor reflect a profitable development pathway for companies in the absence of new measures, the plans have not been included in a renewables contribution from this sector.
 Measured in relation to final energy consumption, the share of fossil fuels in the transport sector will fall from 95% in 2017 to 92% in 2030.
-This is due to a combination of electrification of the rail and road transport sectors as well as improved energy efficiency for conventional vehicles.
-Fossil fuel consumption by road transport is expected to amount to 73% of total fossil fuel consumption by the transport sector in the absence of any new measures.
+This decrease is due to a combination of electrification of the rail and road transport sectors, as well as improved energy efficiency for conventional vehicles.
+Fossil fuel consumption in road transport is expected to amount to 73% of total fossil fuel consumption by the transport sector in the absence of any new measures.

 Details on Advanced Motor Fuels

 Renewables share increasingly consists of electricity produced from renewable energy sources (see Figure 3).
-In 2030, the RES-E by the transport sector will correspond to the consumption of first generation biofuels; consumption of second generation biofuels will constitute a smaller share.
+In 2030, the RES-E by the transport sector will correspond to the consumption of first-generation biofuels; consumption of second-generation biofuels will constitute a smaller share.

-Fig. 3.
-Renewable Energy Consumption by the Transport Sector, 2017–2030 (in petajoules)
+Figure 3.
+Renewable energy consumption by the transport sector 2017–2030 (in PJ).

-Sales of electric cars in particular are therefore likely to increase considerably, and by 2030 electric and plug-in hybrid cars are expected to amount to about 48% of all new car registrations.
-This trend is expected to increase the percentage of zero- and low-emission cars on the road to about 22% in 2030, corresponding to around 730,000 electric and plug-in hybrid cars, of which purely electric vehicles will amount to about 75%, as shown in Figure 4.
+Sales of electric cars in particular are therefore likely to increase considerably, and by 2030, electric and plug-in hybrid cars are expected to amount to about 48% of all new car registrations.
+This trend is expected to increase the percentage of zero- and lower-emission cars on the road to about 22% in 2030, corresponding to around 730,000 electric and plug-in hybrid cars, of which purely electric vehicles will amount to about 75%, as shown in Figure 4.
 A beginning transition is also expected for vans, so that the number of electric cars and vans in 2030 will total around 800,000.

-Fig. 4.
-Number of Cars by Technology, 2019–2030
+Figure 4.
+Number of cars by technology, 2019–2030

 Outlook

 In Denmark, the transportation sector is still almost entirely dependent on oil.
-By 2050, however, the government aims to meet all Danish energy supply by renewable energy, including that required by the transportation sector.
+By 2050, the government aims to meet all Danish energy demand with renewable energy, including that required by the transportation sector.
 In 2012, a broad majority in Parliament reached an energy agreement defining initiatives covering crucial energy policy areas for the period 2012–2020, and agreed to discuss additional initiatives for the period after 2020.
 The analysis from 2012 indicates that by 2020 and beyond, electricity, biogas, and natural gas could become especially attractive as alternatives to petrol and diesel in the transportation sector.
 Electricity is the most energy-efficient alternative because of high efficiency in the engine and an increase in the share of wind-generated electricity supply.

-Energy Islands
+Energy islands

 The world’s first energy islands will be constructed in Denmark, exploiting our immense wind resources in the North and Baltic seas.
 The energy islands will serve as hubs that can create better connections between energy generated from offshore wind and the energy systems in the region around the two seas.